MLGlobalHealth/workshop_2023/content/authors/emmanuelle-dankwa/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: Imperial College London
+  - name: Harvard School of Public Health
     url: ''

 # Short bio (displayed in user profile at end of posts)